 So if you weigh 200 pounds, a one-legged squat is approximately the same as front squatting two 70-pound kettlebells, for example, in terms of load per leg.

 That isn’t off the charts strong by any means, but what it tells us is that you can get into the “heavy” neighborhood without relying on any equipment.
-Donnie Thompson, a mountain of a man who squats over 1000 pounds, does his double KB front squats with two 88 pound (40 kg) bells – so we are in the neighborhood.
+Donnie Thompson, a mountain of a man who squats over 1000 pounds, does his double KB front squats with two 88 pounds (40 kg) bells – so we are in the neighborhood.

 If you ever find yourself without a squat rack or some kettlebells, you have the freedom to strengthen your legs.

 So go ahead and try it to establish a baseline.
 Let’s do this.
 Stick one leg out and descend slowly, butt to heel, and come back up.

 If you want to quickly turn your leg to jello, go real slow like this:

 Don’t worry if you have failed.
 I used to be in the same boat.
 It isn’t easy.

 I once heard a trainer who worked with a professional football team say that it would take him 15 minutes to teach this move to professional football players, some of the best athletes around.